nismod/nismod2/README.md

 This version is currently not in the standard package archive (PPA) but can be downloaded from the vagrant website.

-Create and configure the guest machine:
+Create and configure the guest machine, running this command from the NISMOD directory:

 ```bash
 vagrant up